-SC upholds NGT order on encroachment of Bellandur Agara Wetlands
+SC upholds NGT order on encroachment of Bellandur, Agara Wetlands

-Bengaluru, Mar 05: The Supreme Court Tuesday dismissed the appeal of M/s Mantri TechZone and M/s Coremind Software Services to quash the judgement passed by the National Green Tribunal (NGT) principal bench in 2016.
+Bengaluru, Mar 05: The Supreme Court Tuesday dismissed the appeal of M/s Mantri TechZone and M/s Coremind Software Services to quash the judgment passed by the National Green Tribunal (NGT) principal bench in 2016.

-With the Supreme Court dismissing the appealed filed, Mantri Tech Zone and Coremind Software Services will have to pay the fine of 117.5 Crore and 13.5 crore respectively and will have to demolish structures and vacate the 3 acres 10 gunta area encroached in the Bellandur catchment area.
+"It is also clear from the materials on record that there is a definite possibility of environment, ecology, lakes, and wetland being adversely affected by these projects, The apex court said.

-More importantly, Mantri Tech Zone will also have rebuild the Rajakulave they was diverted to make way for the construction.
+It said that NGT's findings that the projects for setting up of Software Technology park, commercial and residential complex, hotel and multi level car parks in the protected zone in between the Bellandur Lake and the Agara lake -- would cause serious damage to environment, were right.

 Also read: Karnataka: Nikhil Kumaraswamy, Sumalatha Ambareesh to lock horn in Mandya?